virtuozzo/vap-installer-on-vhi/installer/README.md

 |                   |   "output_value": "https://user:password@172.16.1.100:8081"        |
 |                   | }                                                                  |
 +-------------------+--------------------------------------------------------------------+
 ```

-Use "webinstaller_link" to access the installer and [continue the installation](https://github.com/virtuozzo/vap-installer-on-vhi/tree/master?tab=readme-ov-file#paas-web-installer).
+Open "***webinstaller_link***" to [continue the installation](https://github.com/virtuozzo/vap-installer-on-vhi/tree/master?tab=readme-ov-file#paas-web-installer).

 ## Cleanup

-To delete the stack and all associated resources:
+To delete the stack and all associated resources, use the following command:

 ```bash
 openstack stack delete my-vap-cluster
 ```